routegy/routegy-docs/app/docs/tutorial/routegy-at-a-glance.md

 ## Choosing what kind of information to collect

-[Schemas](/topic/schemas/) are structured to control the UX and constraints of information you're collecting for each interaction.
+[Patterns](/topic/patterns/) are structured to control the UX and constraints of information you're collecting for each interaction.
 You have full control to create and customize these experience for each microapp.

-Write a structured schema document that can be used to capture any information you like.
+Write a structured pattern document that can be used to capture any information you like.

 ```yaml
 type: object